RMeli/irc/README.md

 ## Contributions

-Any contribution to this open source project is very welcome.
-If you are considering contributing you may find beneficial to have a look at the [Open Source Guides](https://opensource.guide/).
+Any contribution to this open-source project is very welcome.
+If you are considering contributing don't hesitate to contact the main constributors.

+You may find beneficial to have a look at the [Open Source Guides](https://opensource.guide/).

 ### List of contributors